small homes with semi-rural ambience, usually entry-level

 Lot sizes: Also unlike most of south Palo Alto, quarter-acre lots are fairly common and even half-acre lots can be found.

 But where Barron Park really excels is in its good supply of ranchers on lots of over 8000 sq.ft..
-The value of mid-Peninsula real estate is primarily in the land, and these homes on big lots sell at a real premium, especially during the bidding wars of 2000.
-In 2002 they sold in the 47th through 78th percentiles compared to other Palo Alto homes.
-Approximately 70% of mid-Peninsula neighborhoods are less expensive.
+The value of mid-Peninsula real estate is primarily in the land, and these homes on big lots sell at a real premium.

 There are at least three other ways to slice and dice the Barron Park market.

-At the other end of the spectrum are the new or newer homes.
-In 2002 these accounted for 29% of Barron Park sales, an indication of how popular the neighborhood is for new construction.
-These homes sold in the 60th through 82nd percentiles compared to other Palo Alto homes.
+At the other end of the spectrum are the new or newer homes, a sizeable part of Barron Park's housing stock and an indication of how popular the neighborhood is for new construction.

 As for Barron Park’s slightly offbeat atmosphere, it attracts the minority of buyers looking for something slightly different but turns off the majority looking for a manicured, homogeneous neighborhood.
 My rule of thumb is that anything that significantly reduces the pool of potential buyers also reduces prices.
 Adjacent Green Acres, with its tract-like atmosphere and far more consistent housing stock, seems to bear this out, selling for about 10% more than the most comparable Barron Park tract neighborhoods.
 But there’s no other neighborhood with Palo Alto schools like Barron Park, and a nice Barron Park house in a nice area will be pricey by south Palo Alto standards.